| Centrip Editorial Board

 HIROBAs is to planned to be open for 3 years, before being converted into another facility.

 1. Rivage Moncher: River, Flowers and Sweets

 A short 15-minute walk from Nagoya station is an area called Nayabashi.
 Located between Nagoya stations busy business district and Sakae's busy shopping district, Nayabashi remains a calm oasis in the city.
 The river divides the area with both banks lined by various restaurants & cafes.
 In spring you can observe the cherry blossoms and the changing of the leaves as summer fades into autumn.
 The Nayabashi area is highly rated among younger people as they can achieve a moment of tranquility here, away from the bustling urban life.

 Rivage Moncher is one such cafe in Nayabashi.
-Listen to the flow of the river as you enjoy your meal while taking in the beautiful urban landscape.
-The outdoor seating allows diners to become fully immersed in the tranquil atmosphere.
+Here you can listen to the flowing water of the river as you enjoy your meal and take in the beautiful urban landscape.
+Outdoor seating allows diners to become fully immersed in the tranquil atmosphere.

 Rivage Moncher also has spacious indoor seating.
 The high roof creates a well-lit atmosphere, and the windows are large enough that you can enjoy a panoramic view of the outdoors.
 The decor is minimalistic, leaving customers the opportunity to focus on the food in front of them, the beautiful outdoor scenery, and conversations with friends.

 2. Coffee Buriko: A Trip in Time & Taste.

 Coffee Buriko is in Nagoya's trendy Osu district.
 The cafe itself is a renovated domicile with a history of over 70 years.
 Every nook and cranny exudes a sense of time and history.